afqueiruga/LatentPrimaries/paper/paper.md

 ## Encoder Initializations

 The properties $p,T$ are the usual prefered choice for primary variables, but as discussed above, the equations of state are not analytic for any choice.
 (Indeed, this idea first spawned when the author was thinking about systematically rewriting equations in $\rho,h$.)
 Ideally, this system would be fully automated, but due to the nonlinearilty of the autoencoder problem there are many "bad" options the trainer can fall into.
 Multiple starts are possibly needed to get a good solution when starting from purely randomized newtork parameters.
 Global optimization is truly a necessity when trying to optimize networks with so few parameters.
 We incorporate a little bit of human intuition and preference by trying three options to start off the autoencoder: 1) fully random, 2) $p,T$ prefered, 3) $\rho,h$ prefered.
-This is implemented by added a bias to the initialization of the encoder coefficients,
+This is implemented by added a bias to the initialization of the encoder coefficients, e.g. for $p,T$

 $$ W^{init}_{enc} = \left[\begin{array}{cccc}
 1 & 0 & 0 & 0 & … \\
 0 & 1 & 0 & 0 & ...
 \end{array}\right]+[\sigma]$$

-where $[\sigma]$ is the random initialization and $…$ denotes padding the nonlinear coefficients by 0s.
-Recall that the values for $s$ have already been rescaled to be around 0 with a range of 1. $\sigma ~ \mathcal{N}(0,0.1)$
+where $[\sigma]$ is the random initialization and $…$ denotes padding the  coefficients to the nonlinear terms by 0s.
+Recall that the values for $s$ have already been rescaled to be around 0 with a range of 1.
+The random initialization part is decided by $\sigma \sim \mathcal{N}(0,0.1)$ .